Tainted\\Coders

 Only one resource of each type can be stored in a World at any given time.

-There are also non send resources, which can only be accessed on the main thread.
+There are also non-send resources, which can only be accessed on the main thread.

-Identified uniquely by its TypeID.
+Each resource is identified uniquely by its TypeID.

 Commands

-Command buffers give us the ability to queue up changes to our World without directly accessing it.
 This is important to have parallel execution that is thread safe.

 An alternative to using commands would be to use an ExclusiveSystem which blocks parallel execution.
 That way we could immediately invoke our commands but not have to worry about their order with other systems.